State school: Italy

 Differently from other countries, in the Italian educational system, public schools statistically give students a better preparation compared to paritarie and private schools.

 The Netherlands

 Public, special (religious), and general-special (neutral) schools are government-financed, receiving equal financial support from the government if certain criteria are met.
 Although they are officially free of charge, these schools may ask for a parental contribution.
 Private schools rely on their own funds, but they are highly uncommon in the Netherlands.

 Romania

 All schools up to high school are publicly funded in Romania and regulated by the Ministry of National Education.
 Higher education like universities may be state sponsored under certain conditions (family income and school performance).
-Although there are private schools in Romania, they aren't a popular choice since the quality of education is on par with the public schools.
+Although there are private schools in Romania, they are not a popular choice since the quality of education is on par with the public schools.

 Russia

 Education in Russia is provided predominantly by the state and is regulated by the Ministry of Education and Science.
 Regional authorities regulate education within their jurisdictions within the prevailing framework of federal laws.
 Russia's expenditure on education has grown from 2.7% of the GDP in 2005 to 3.8% in 2013, but remains below the OECD average of 5.2%.